 We may from time to time issue additional shares of common stock at a discount from the current trading price of our common stock.
 As a result, our stockholders would experience immediate dilution upon the purchase of any shares of our common stock sold at such discount.
 In addition, as opportunities present themselves, we may enter into financing or similar arrangements in the future, including the issuance of debt securities, preferred stock or common stock.
-For example, we filed an amendment to a Shelf Registration Statement, which was declared effective by the SEC on May 31, 2022 and provides for aggregate offerings of up to \$450.0 million of the Company's securities inclusive of up to \$150.0 million of shares of our common stock through at-the-market offerings.
-If we issue common stock or securities convertible into common stock, our common stockholders would experience additional dilution and, as a result, our stock price may decline.
+For example, our amended Shelf Registration Statement, declared effective by the SEC on May 31, 2022, provides for aggregate offerings of up to \$450.0 million of the Company's securities inclusive of up to \$150.0 million of shares of our common stock through at-the-market offerings.
+If we issue common stock or securities convertible into common stock, our common stockholders will experience additional dilution and our stock price may decline.